david-martin/proposals/push/ups_integration_with_openshift.md

 ```

 The developer is free to choose which Variants, from all available Variants in the Push Appplication in UPS, are linked to each Mobile Client.
-The are also free to create as many Variants as they want, but only link a single variant type at a time to a MobileClient.
+The are also free to create as many Variants as they want, but only link one of each Variant type to a MobileClient.

 For example, the following relations are possible: